Bastian-Kass/UnityQuestPinchGrab/README.md

 # UnityQuestPinchGrab
-### Test project in aims to experience Unity 3D development paired with OculusSDK 3.7
+### Test project in aims to experience the Unity development environment paired with OculusSDK 3.7 interaction plugin and assets
-The game consist in a simple "Throw the balls and collapse the can tower".
-Additionally, there is a "cheatmode" which involves math in the 3D space and understanding of the unity engine to correct the path of the ball when thrown thus assist the player on the task.
+The game consist in a simple "Throw the balls to make the soda can tower collapse".
+Additionally, there is a "Cheat"/"Assist" mode to correct the path of the ball.

-# Instalation specifications
+# Installation specifications
 Unity version: 2020.3.30f
 ## Used Packages
 * OculusSDK XR Plugin 3.0.0 (Preview 2)